-Central Government has announced its intention to abolish the current HRA subsidy system from April 2012 and to replace it with a devolved financial system that allows councils to retain their net rental income to service a newly allocated level of housing debt.
-In return for a one off distribution of debt, the Council will be entitled to retain all net rental income from the housing stock and develop its own integrated asset and debt management strategy for the HRA.
+Central Government has abolished the current HRA subsidy system.
+From April 2012 it has been replaced with a devolved financial system (Self Financing) which involves a one-off reallocation of debt based on a valuation of the Council's housing stock.
+Under Self Financing the Council is entitled to retain all future net rental income from its housing stock to service this newly allocated level of housing debt and develop its own integrated asset and debt management strategy for the HRA.